 If you’ve been wondering whether or not building up your following on Instagram will benefit your coaching business, let me share my personal results: At the moment I’m regularly generating 10X more engagement on Insta than my Facebook page.
 Instagram is consistently in the top 3 sites driving traffic to my blog.
 Not too shabby, right?

 I love Insta!
 I’ve read that there are more than 400 million Instagram users out there right now, and Insta reports that they have a 42% penetration rate across millennials.
-Seriously, the brand and community building possibility for your coaching business on Insta are no joke!
+Seriously, the brand and community building possibility for your coaching business on Insta is no joke!

 In today’s post, I’m breaking down the exact 10 practical tactics I’m using to grow my following and presence on Instagram.
 Read on!
-I have a feeling you’re able to discover how, with a few tweaks to what you’re already doing, you can not only get more followers easily, but also meaningfully engage with them on Instagram, all while growing your list and getting more clients.
+I have a feeling you’re able to discover how, with a few tweaks to what you’re already doing, you can not only get more followers easily but also meaningfully engage with them on Instagram, all while growing your list and getting more clients.

 I’ve also created a special Instagram Strategy Workbook for Coaches.
 I specifically designed this bad boy to take coaches step-by-step through the process of planning out their own brand and community building strategy for Instagram.
 Inspired to take action and quickly get started taking advantage of Insta?
 This Workbook is your must do next step.
 Click the button below to grab your workbook now… it’s FREE!